AdvantechIIoTM2I/cnc-api-docs/api/3.4_work_order_funcs/PBWorkOrderAchvRate.md

         - Query
             - Contains 3 queries for displaying WOCount, FinishWOCount and Achv on Builder Panel
         ```
-        select WOCountKey as metric, WOCount from fns.FactoryProductionInfo("Advantech", "$from", "$to")
+        select WOCountKey as metric, WOCount from fns.PBWorkOrderAchvRate("Advantech", "$from", "$to")
-        select FinishWOCountKey as metric, FinishWOCount from fns.FactoryProductionInfo("Advantech", "$from", "$to")
+        select FinishWOCountKey as metric, FinishWOCount from fns.PBWorkOrderAchvRate("Advantech", "$from", "$to")
-        select AchvKey as metric, Achv from fns.FactoryProductionInfo("Advantech", "$from", "$to")
+        select AchvKey as metric, Achv from fns.PBWorkOrderAchvRate("Advantech", "$from", "$to")
         ```
         - Return Data Format
             * timeseries